-In case of general biogas plants, we had an estimate of the total N-content of feedstock for the period 2017-2022 varying between 7811 t N and 9788 t N. At the same time, the produced biogas (as "other biogases from anaerobic fermentation" taken from the IEA/Eurostat Annual Questionnaire for Renewables) varied between 1932 TJ and 2389 TJ.
-Combining these two datasets, an average factor of 3.9 t N/TJ could be derived which then could be used for backward extrapolation of N content of feedstock for the period 2000-2016 using the available energy statistics on biogas production.
+In case of general biogas plants, the total N-content of feedstock was estimated at 7819 t N in 2023.
+At the same time, the produced biogas (classified as 'other biogases from anaerobic fermentation,' according to the IEA/Eurostat Annual Questionnaire for Renewables) amounted to 2342 TJ in 2023.
+Combining these two datasets between 2017 and 2023, an average factor of 3.34 t N/TJ could be derived which then could be used for backward extrapolation of N content of feedstock for the period 2000-2016 using the available energy statistics on biogas production.
 Please note that biogas production data refers to the energy content in biogas (and not to the power produced from biogas).